 We update our progress on deforestation efforts each year in this Sustainability Commitment.
-Also, beginning in fiscal year 2022 we are disclosing sourcing information about these forest risk commodities through the CDP Forest questionnaire.
+Also, in fiscal year 2022 for the first time we disclosed sourcing information about these forest risk commodities through the CDP Forest questionnaire.
 This report is available through CDP, a global disclosure system.